-Swans are familiar and popular waterfowl, and while there are actually only seven species of swans worldwide, they are spread across five continents (no swans are found in Antarctica or Africa).
+Swans are familiar and popular waterfowl, and while there are only seven species of swans worldwide, they are spread across five continents (no swans are found in Antarctica or Africa).
 This makes them some of the most familiar waterfowl in the world, and it can be a fun and realistic goal for enthusiastic birders to add every swan species to a life list.

 Why We Know Swans So Well

 Though there are only a few swan species, these birds are often imported to aviaries, zoos, botanical gardens and estates around the world, making them even more familiar and recognizable.

 In many areas, escaped swans can be seen swimming with wild waterfowl, particularly at urban or suburban ponds, marshes, estuaries or other suitable waterways.
-Each species its own distinct characteristics.
+Each species has its distinct characteristics.

 Swans are often used as symbolic birds for romantic gestures.
 They're a popular figure at weddings and are often used for Valentine's Day, anniversaries and other romantic holidays.
 While the swans used for these symbolic purposes are not often a specific species, even the generic swan figure is distinct and easily recognizable as one of these birds.

 While each swan species is distinct, they all share certain characteristics that make them instantly recognizable as swans.
 All swans belong to the bird family, along with geese and ducks, but they'll never be confused for their smaller cousins.
 Swans are unusually large waterfowl, with the smallest swan species, the coscoroba swan, still having an average length of 40 inches (101 cm), a wingspan of 60 inches (152 cm) and a weight of 8-12 pounds (3.6-5.4 kg).